jonnonz1/nz-statute-book/acts/public/1990/social-welfare-reciprocity-agreements-and-new-zealand-artificial-limb-service-act-1990.md

 (4) Every such committee is hereby declared to be a statutory Board within the meaning of the Fees and Travelling Allowances Act 1951.
 (5) There may, if the Minister so directs, be paid to the members of any such committee, out of the Department's Bank Account from money appropriated by Parliament for the purpose, remuneration by way of fees, salary, or allowances, and travelling allowances and expenses, in accordance with the Fees and Travelling Allowances Act 1951; and that Act shall apply accordingly.

-### 31 Members of Commission, etc, not deemed to be in service of Crown
+### 31 Members of Commission, etc, not deemed to be in service of the Crown
 No person, by reason only that he or she is a member of a committee appointed under section 30 of this Act, shall be deemed to be employed in the service of the Crown for the purposes of the State Sector Act 1988 or the Government Superannuation Fund Act 1956.

 ### 32 Members of existing Commission and committees